South Carolina consistently ranks as one of the top five states in the U.S. to do business in.

 - The LLC's name must include the words “Limited Liability Company” or “Limited Company” or any of its abbreviations (LLC, L.L.C., Ltd. Co., etc.).

-- There can’t be any restricted words in the LLC's name (i.e., bank, attorney, insurance) or any words that imply government affiliation like “treasury” or “federal” or “CIA.”
+- There can’t be any restricted words in the LLC's name (i.e., bank, attorney, insurance) or any words that imply government affiliation like “treasury”, “federal” or “CIA.”

-- The selected legal name must be available for use in the state and be different from other registered business names.
+- The selected legal name must be available in the state and be different from other registered business names.

 You can use the South Carolina Secretary of State's business name search tool to determine whether a name is available.

 If you've decided on a name and want to prevent any other legal entity from using it, you can file for name reservation with the South Carolina Secretary of State.
 It gives you extra time while you get your business ready to operate.
 Name reservations are valid for up to 120 days and cost $25.

 Some small businesses use trade names, also called a DBA — “doing business as.”
 Trade name registration makes sense when you:

 - Have several brands under your company umbrella